peteroupc/peteroupc.github.io/morealg.md

 There are two algorithms.

-The first uses Lambert's continued fraction for tanh(.), as well as Bernoulli Factory algorithm 3 for continued fractions.
-The algorithm begins with _pos_ equal to 1.
+The first uses the so-called Lambert's continued fraction for tanh(.), as well as Bernoulli Factory algorithm 3 for continued fractions.
+The algorithm begins with _k_ equal to 1.
 Then the following steps are taken.

-1. If _pos_ is 1: With probability 1/2, flip the input coin and return the result.
+1. If _k_ is 1: With probability 1/2, flip the input coin and return the result.
-2. If _pos_ is greater than 1, then do the following with probability _pos_/(1+_pos_):
+2. If _k_ is greater than 1, then do the following with probability _k_/(1+_k_):
     - Flip the input coin twice.
 If any of these flips returns 0, return 0.
-Otherwise, return a number that is 1 with probability 1/_pos_ and 0 otherwise.
+Otherwise, return a number that is 1 with probability 1/_k_ and 0 otherwise.
-3. Run this algorithm recursively, but with _pos_ = _pos_ + 2.
+3. Run this algorithm recursively, but with _k_ = _k_ + 2.
 If the result is 1, return 0.
 Otherwise, go to step 1.

 The second algorithm involves the series expansion of tanh(.) and involves the general martingale algorithm.